 Another cool thing that happened was that I have been asked to be an affiliate for two products.
-The first is from FeminineStock and they have feminine style photos.
-The second is Kristen from Practical Mommy for her new and awesome course for moms who want to start a blog.
+The first is from a feminine photo site and and the second is Kristen from Practical Mommy for her new and awesome course for moms who want to start a blog.

 I declined both of these offers, but that doesn’t mean I’m NOT going to be an affiliate one day.
 Just not right now.
 I really want to grow my traffic organically and build a tribe of followers first before I monetize my blog.

 Having list posts and content that’s relevant for bloggers helped me increase my traffic overall.